Atlético Huila: Women

 Atlético Huila Femenino is the women's section of Atlético Huila.
 They participate in the Colombian Women's Football League organized by Dimayor, the top level women's football league in Colombia.

 Atlético Huila won the league championship in 2018, having finished runner-up in the previous season.
 That same year, they also won the Copa Libertadores Femenina, thus becoming the first Colombian team to win the continental club competition.
 In 2020, the team entered a hiatus when it withdrew from the domestic league owing to financial reasons.
-They returned to the league for the 2022 season.
+Although they returned to the league for the 2022 season, the team has not entered the league since 2024 as the club's owners opted to focus on the men's and youth teams.